FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 Plot.plot(t,c)
 ```

-That will plot our functions. **plot** command allows the series label as argument, but since we will edit it later using Plot module tools we don\'t pass this data yet.
+The **plot** command allows the series label as an argument, but since we will edit it later using the Plot module tools, we don\'t pass this data yet.

 ## Configuring plot

 ### Showing grid and legend

-Change FreeCAD workbench to [Plot module](Plot_Module.md) in View/Workbench menu (you must install the add-on first with the [Add-on manager](Std_AddonMgr.md)).
-When module has been loaded use grid tool in order to show it.
+Change the FreeCAD workbench to the [Plot module](Plot_Module.md) with **View → Workbench → Plot** (you must install the add-on first with the [Add-on manager](Std_AddonMgr.md)).
+When the module has been loaded, use the [grid tool](Plot_Grid.md) to show the grid.

  ![](images/Plot_Grid.svg‎ )  *Show/hide grid tool icon*

-You can repeat the action in order to hide it.
-Also you can show the legend with the tool provided.
+You can repeat the action to hide the grid.
+Use the [legend tool](Plot_Legend.md) to show, or hide, the legend.

  ![](images/Plot_Legend.svg )  *Show/hide legend tool icon*

-As you can see, legend is empty because we have not set any series label yet.
-In [Plot module](Plot_Module.md) series without label are not represented at legend, in order to allow you to draw auxiliary lines.
+As you can see, the legend is very small and empty because we have not set any series label yet.
+In the [Plot module](Plot_Module.md) series without a label are not displayed in the legend.

-### Setting series labels
+### Setting series label

-With the series tool you can edit some series parameters.
+With the [series tool](Plot_Series.md) you can edit the parameters of each series.

  ![](images/Plot_Series.svg‎ )  *Series configuration tool icon*

-First for all select the line that you want to edit, for example we will start with the first one.
+Select the series you want to edit, we will start with the first one.
 Uncheck **No label** and set this label:

 ```python
 $y = \sin \left( 2 \pi t \right)$
 ```

-Since [matplotlib](http://matplotlib.org/) supports [LaTeX](http://www.latex-project.org) you can set all the labels or titles that you want using it.
-Set the following label to second serie:
+Since [matplotlib](http://matplotlib.org/) supports [LaTeX](http://www.latex-project.org) you can set all labels and titles using LaTeX.
+Set the following label for the second series:

 ```python